M$^3$AV: A Multimodal, Multigenre, and Multipurpose Audio-Visual Academic Lecture Dataset: Benchmarks and Experiments

 \subsubsection{Experimental Results}

 In addition to the character error rate (CER) and word error rate (WER) for ASR, we use biasing WER (BWER) for CASR.
 BWER is defined as the total rare word errors divided by the total number of rare words, including insertions of rare words.
 Table~\ref{Tab: ASR result} shows the experimental results.
-The AED system achieves 10.0\% WER on both the Dev and Test sets.
-However, end-to-end models suffer from rare word recognition as reflected by the BWER where a more than three times increase in the error rate is observed comparing BWER to the overall WER for both AED and RNN-T systems.
-The results of Whisper-large-v3~\cite{Radford2023} are for reference only, as the Whisper-series model is involved in dataset construction and it only outputs the written form.
-Its massive training data and large size also result in incomparability with other systems.
+The AED and RNN-T systems achieve around 10.0\% WER on both the Dev and Test sets.
+However, such end-to-end models suffer from rare word recognition as reflected by the BWER where a more than two times increase in the error rate is observed comparing BWER to the WER.

-For the CASR task, when the TCPGen is used without biasing, the experimental performance is roughly the same as RNN-T. When 1000 distractors are randomly selected from all rare words and are added to the biasing list, significant improvements in rare word recognition can be observed.
+When 1000 distractors\footnote{We select a certain number of significant words, which are the words in the bias list we aim to recognize accurately.
+When decoding, a particular utterance only includes a few of these words, while the rest will appear as distractors.
+The use of distractors follows \citeauthor{Le2021,Sun2022}.} are randomly selected from all rare words and are added to the biasing list, significant improvements in rare word recognition can be observed.
 When using OCR information together with rare words from the same topic to form the biasing list of each utterance during decoding, the recognition performance slightly deteriorates.
 This is because strongly related words are included in the biasing list, which may cause more confusion since words with related meanings often have similar pronunciations and word forms.
 When only OCR words are used, we achieve the best performance of the CASR task.
 In conclusion, by using TCPGen utilizing the OCR information, we achieve a relative BWER decrease of 37.8\% and 34.2\% on dev and test sets respectively.